 This pledge, as part of ISC2’s wider One Million Certified in Cybersecurity initiative, is helping to address the critical cybersecurity workforce and skills gaps by attracting new entrants to the profession from all backgrounds, including recent graduates, career changers and IT professionals, and provides a route into cybersecurity careers through certification.

-ISC2’s 2023 Workforce Study estimates the unfilled demand for cybersecurity professionals in the EU stands at 274,000, with 29% more workers required to close the gap.
+ISC2’s 2023 Workforce Study estimates the workforce gap for cybersecurity professionals in the EU stands at 274,000, with a 29% expansion of the skills base required to close the gap.
 Over two-thirds of EU respondents state their organizations have a shortage of cybersecurity staff to prevent and troubleshoot cybersecurity issues.

 Diversifying the Workforce